-- 3. Now you will set up a rule in Mail to move the incoming spam messages to the Junk mailbox: - a) Choose Preferences... from the Mail menu and click the Rules button in the toolbar. - b) Click the Add Rule button. - c) Change the description to SpamSieve. - Note: The description of the rule must start with SpamSieve, but you can add additional text after that, if you want, so long as you don't use square brackets, which SpamSieve uses for color rules. - d) Change the From pop-op menu to say Every Message, which is near the bottom of the menu. - Note: On macOS 10.11 and earlier, you should click on Any Recipient instead of From. - e) Next to $\bf Move\ Message,$ select the top-level $\bf Junk$ mailbox with the special junk bin icon:
+- 3. Now you will set up a rule in Mail to move the incoming spam messages to the Junk mailbox: - a) Choose Settings... from the Mail menu and click the Rules button in the toolbar. - b) Click the Add Rule button. - c) Change the description to SpamSieve.

+Note: The description of the rule must start with SpamSieve, but you can add additional text after that, if you want, so long as you don't use square brackets, which SpamSieve uses for color rules.

+d) Change the From pop-op menu to say Every Message, which is near the bottom of the menu.

+Note: On macOS 10.11 and earlier, you should click on Any Recipient instead of From.

+e) Next to Move Message, select the top-level Junk mailbox with the special junk bin icon:

-- On macOS 11 and later, if you have multiple mail accounts, this will be called All Junk. - On earlier versions of macOS or if you have a single mail account, it will be called Junk. - Previous versions of SpamSieve had you select a Spam mailbox here.
-You can still do that, but we recommend Switching From the Spam Mailbox to the Junk Mailbox. - f) The rule should now look like:
+- On macOS 11 and later, if you have multiple mail accounts, this will be called All Junk.
+This should always appear in the pop-up menu for selecting a mailbox.
+To show it in Mail's sidebar, you can add it to the favorites. - On earlier versions of macOS or if you have a single mail account, it will be called Junk. - In rare cases, there may not already be a Junk mailbox.
+You can create one with the Mailbox ▷ New Mailbox... command.
+Make sure to create it within your account (rather than under On My Mac) and then select it in your account's Mailbox Behaviors. - Previous versions of SpamSieve had you select a Spam mailbox here.
+You can still do that, but we recommend Switching From the Spam Mailbox to the Junk Mailbox and Using a Spam Mailbox on the Server. - f) The rule should now look like (except that it may say Junk instead of All Junk, depending on your macOS version):